 10. Track listing (with run times)

 4) Take a peek beyond the fence

-Also, a great way of getting a solid sense of how one-sheets work in certain genres is by checking out what other artists do and how they present their stories.
+Also, a great way of getting a solid sense of how a music one-sheeter works in certain genres is by checking out what other artists do and how they present their stories.
 Not unlike the search for the perfect blog or playlist you can learn a lot by digging through other one-sheets.
 Try to identify strengths and weaknesses of their presentations and styles.

 Additionally, be aware that each genre has a dynamic of its own!
 Some artists gain strong reputations by running high play-counts and likes, others are featured on incredible gigs / festivals or collaborations.